MostHegz/nestjs-webzio/README.md

 > [!IMPORTANT]
 > You need to set the environment variables in a `.env` file in the root
+> You need to create database on your local machine and set DB_NAME to it

 the `.env` file should contain
 ```